In this vignette I suppose that you are already familiar with at

 -

-starts with the timestamp that is followed by the log level, optional namespace and the message separated by colons -
+loggingstarts with the timestamp that is followed by the log level, optional namespace and the message separated by colons -

-starts with the log level, followed by the timestamp between brackets and then the message
+loggerstarts with the log level, followed by the timestamp between brackets and then the message

 Log levels

-For the available log levels in logging
+For the available log levels in logging, check

-for the same in
+?loglevels, and ?log_levels for the same in

 levels <- mget(rev(logger:::log_levels_supported), envir = asNamespace("logger"))